agopalareddy/GoogleCalendarSync/README.md

 # **Google Calendar Availability Sync**

 A Google Apps Script to automatically sync events from multiple source calendars to a single "Availability" calendar.
-This script creates generic "Busy" or "Unavailable" blocks of time, allowing you to share your availability without revealing the private details of your appointments.
+This script creates customizable availability blocks (e.g., "Personal", "Work", "Class") based on the source calendar, allowing you to share your availability without revealing the private details of your appointments.

 ## **Features**

 *   **One-Way Sync:** Copies events from multiple source calendars to one destination calendar.
-*   **Privacy-Focused:** Creates generic events, hiding original titles, descriptions, and guest lists.
+*   **Privacy-Focused:** Creates customizable events, hiding original titles, descriptions, and guest lists while showing relevant availability context.
+*   **Per-Calendar Event Naming:** Assigns custom event titles based on the source calendar (e.g., "Personal", "Work", "Class") instead of generic "Busy" titles.
+*   **Automatic Title Updates:** Gradually updates existing event titles to match the new per-calendar naming system without hitting API rate limits.
 *   **Robust Reconciliation:** A powerful reconciliation model accurately creates and deletes events, preventing duplicate or orphaned entries.
-*   **Automatic Deletion:** Automatically removes "Busy" blocks when the original event is deleted or its time is changed.
+*   **Automatic Deletion:** Automatically removes availability blocks when the original event is deleted or its time is changed.
 *   **Manual Event Protection:** Allows you to manually add events to the destination calendar without the script deleting them.
 *   **Resilient and Efficient:** Uses a batch processing model with a "sync cursor" to work within Google's execution time limits and pick up where it left off.
 *   **Automatic Nightly Reset:** The sync cursor automatically resets every morning, ensuring the script re-validates recent events and maintains long-term accuracy without needing a separate trigger.